scribe-security/docs/docs/integrating-scribe/ci-integrations/travis.md

 Create SBOM for local git repository. <br />

-> When using implicit checkout note the travis-CI [git-strategy](https://docs.travis.com/ee/ci/runners/configure_runners.html#git-strategy) will effect the commits collected by the SBOM.
+> When using implicit checkout note the Travis-CI **[git-strategy](https://docs.travis.com/ee/ci/runners/configure_runners.html#git-strategy)** will effect the commits collected by the SBOM.

 ```YAML
 - |